Tskit for phylogenetics#

 mutated_tree.draw_svg()

-Variable sites with the following IDs generated
+Variable sites with the following IDs were generated:

 Site ID 0 @ genomic position 47: G -> C